 Support for symptoms like pain and anxiety in some people

-Clinical summaries suggest these approaches may help reduce pain and ease anxiety for some individuals, especially when used alongside regular treatment.
+Clinical summaries and small trials suggest these approaches may help reduce pain and ease anxiety for some individuals, particularly when used alongside regular medical treatment.
+Results vary by person, condition, and technique — so treat early sessions as a short test of whether the approach benefits you.

 How therapies may help quality of life during health conditions